Margaret Busby: Influence and recognition

 In UK Black History Month 2019, Zadie Smith said that Busby "has been a cheerleader, instigator, organiser, defender and celebrator of black arts for the past 50 years, shouting about us from the rooftops, even back when few people cared to listen.
 'We can because she did' is a cliché but in Margaret's case it is both true and no exaggeration.
 She helped change the landscape of both UK publishing and arts coverage and so many Black British artists owe her a debt.
 I know I do."
 Afua Hirsch described Busby's impact on her career by saying that "as a black woman trying to find my own voice, [Margaret] has been endlessly interested, supportive and enthusiastic about helping a generation like me find our place and our ability to make change through writing."

-Busby was named on the 2020 list of 100 Great Black Britons, voted on by the public and with a scope of 400 years."Officially 'Great'", The Booker Prizes, 2 October 2020.
+Busby was named on the 2020 list of 100 Great Black Britons, voted on by the public and with a scope of 400 years.

-In May 2021 she was announced as the recipient of the London Book Fair Lifetime Achievement Award 2021, which was presented to her by Bernardine Evaristo in September at The Hurlingham Club.Sian Bayley, "Margaret Busby receives LBF Lifetime Achievement Award", The Bookseller, 24 September 2021.
+In May 2021, she was announced as the recipient of the London Book Fair Lifetime Achievement Award 2021, which was presented to her by Bernardine Evaristo in September at The Hurlingham Club.

-She was appointed Commander of the Order of the British Empire (CBE) in the 2021 Birthday Honours for services to publishing.
+Busby was appointed Commander of the Order of the British Empire (CBE) in the 2021 Birthday Honours for services to publishing.
 She was quoted in the Hackney Gazette as saying: "Well, I know I did not fall from the sky; whenever I am offered any such award, my accepting it is also on behalf of and to acknowledge everyone who made me what I am, and those whom I have worked with along the way - so I gladly share this recognition with many others who deserve equally to be honoured for contributing excellence in countless spheres of work."

-She has been awarded a number of honorary degrees including from the Open University, SOAS, and from Royal Holloway, the conferral taking place in June 2021 with the oration being given by Professor Lavinia Greenlaw.
+She has been awarded a number of honorary degrees including from the Open University, SOAS, and from Royal Holloway, where the conferral took place in June 2021 with the oration being given by Professor Lavinia Greenlaw.
 In June 2022, Busby also received an honorary doctorate from the University of Exeter.

+In April 2023, Busby was appointed president of English PEN, succeeding Philippe Sands in the role.